hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

 9. Then you'll see the next window.
-Here you need to define a password for your wallet. **Save it!** As the warning says, if you forget or lose your wallet's password, you won't be able to recover your wallet in the future. *Make as many backup copies as you think necessary.*
+Here you need to define a password for your wallet. **Save it!** As the warning says, if you forget or lose your wallet password, you won't be able to recover your wallet in the future. *Make as many backup copies as you think necessary.*

 </br>